metio/terraform-provider-k8s/docs/data-sources/jobset_x_k8s_io_job_set_v1alpha2_manifest.md

 - `init_containers` (Attributes List) List of initialization containers belonging to the pod.Init containers are executed in order prior to containers being started.
 If anyinit container fails, the pod is considered to have failed and is handled accordingto its restartPolicy.
 The name for an init container or normal container must beunique among all containers.Init containers may not have Lifecycle actions, Readiness probes, Liveness probes, or Startup probes.The resourceRequirements of an init container are taken into account during schedulingby finding the highest request/limit for each resource type, and then using the max ofof that value or the sum of the normal containers.
 Limits are applied to init containersin a similar fashion.Init containers cannot currently be added or removed.Cannot be updated.More info: https://kubernetes.io/docs/concepts/workloads/pods/init-containers/ (see [below for nested schema](#nestedatt--spec--replicated_jobs--template--spec--template--spec--init_containers))
 - `node_name` (String) NodeName is a request to schedule this pod onto a specific node.
 If it is non-empty,the scheduler simply schedules this pod onto that node, assuming that it fits resourcerequirements.
 - `node_selector` (Map of String) NodeSelector is a selector which must be true for the pod to fit on a node.Selector which must match a node's labels for the pod to be scheduled on that node.More info: https://kubernetes.io/docs/concepts/configuration/assign-pod-node/
-- `os` (Attributes) Specifies the OS of the containers in the pod.Some pod and container fields are restricted if this is set.If the OS field is set to linux, the following fields must be unset:-securityContext.windowsOptionsIf the OS field is set to windows, following fields must be unset:- spec.hostPID- spec.hostIPC- spec.hostUsers- spec.securityContext.seLinuxOptions- spec.securityContext.seccompProfile- spec.securityContext.fsGroup- spec.securityContext.fsGroupChangePolicy- spec.securityContext.sysctls- spec.shareProcessNamespace- spec.securityContext.runAsUser- spec.securityContext.runAsGroup- spec.securityContext.supplementalGroups- spec.containers[*].securityContext.seLinuxOptions- spec.containers[*].securityContext.seccompProfile- spec.containers[*].securityContext.capabilities- spec.containers[*].securityContext.readOnlyRootFilesystem- spec.containers[*].securityContext.privileged- spec.containers[*].securityContext.allowPrivilegeEscalation- spec.containers[*].securityContext.procMount- spec.containers[*].securityContext.runAsUser- spec.containers[*].securityContext.runAsGroup (see [below for nested schema](#nestedatt--spec--replicated_jobs--template--spec--template--spec--os))
+- `os` (Attributes) Specifies the OS of the containers in the pod.Some pod and container fields are restricted if this is set.If the OS field is set to linux, the following fields must be unset:-securityContext.windowsOptionsIf the OS field is set to windows, following fields must be unset:- spec.hostPID- spec.hostIPC- spec.hostUsers- spec.securityContext.appArmorProfile- spec.securityContext.seLinuxOptions- spec.securityContext.seccompProfile- spec.securityContext.fsGroup- spec.securityContext.fsGroupChangePolicy- spec.securityContext.sysctls- spec.shareProcessNamespace- spec.securityContext.runAsUser- spec.securityContext.runAsGroup- spec.securityContext.supplementalGroups- spec.containers[*].securityContext.appArmorProfile- spec.containers[*].securityContext.seLinuxOptions- spec.containers[*].securityContext.seccompProfile- spec.containers[*].securityContext.capabilities- spec.containers[*].securityContext.readOnlyRootFilesystem- spec.containers[*].securityContext.privileged- spec.containers[*].securityContext.allowPrivilegeEscalation- spec.containers[*].securityContext.procMount- spec.containers[*].securityContext.runAsUser- spec.containers[*].securityContext.runAsGroup (see [below for nested schema](#nestedatt--spec--replicated_jobs--template--spec--template--spec--os))
 - `overhead` (Map of String) Overhead represents the resource overhead associated with running a pod for a given RuntimeClass.This field will be autopopulated at admission time by the RuntimeClass admission controller.
 Ifthe RuntimeClass admission controller is enabled, overhead must not be set in Pod create requests.The RuntimeClass admission controller will reject Pod create requests which have the overhead alreadyset.
 If RuntimeClass is configured and selected in the PodSpec, Overhead will be set to the valuedefined in the corresponding RuntimeClass, otherwise it will remain unset and treated as zero.More info: https://git.k8s.io/enhancements/keps/sig-node/688-pod-overhead/README.md
 - `preemption_policy` (String) PreemptionPolicy is the Policy for preempting pods with lower priority.One of Never, PreemptLowerPriority.Defaults to PreemptLowerPriority if unset.
 - `priority` (Number) The priority value.
 Various system components use this field to find thepriority of the pod.
 When Priority Admission Controller is enabled, itprevents users from setting this field.
 The admission controller populatesthis field from PriorityClassName.The higher the value, the higher the priority.